rreubenreyes/try-coding-its-fun/src/static/posts/try-webdev-its-fun.md

 > Too many options, maybe? cr.
 [Jose Aguinaga via HackerNoon](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).

-Chances are, you've heard some of those words, and the fact that you don't know is giving you some anxiety.
-It happened to me too.
+Chances are, you've heard some of those words, and the fact that you don't know which one to pick is giving you some anxiety.
+That happened to me too.
 The best advice I can give you right now is to not worry about any of that and stay your course of learning. _Maybe_ pick one framework to learn, but just one (for now).
 Why?

 **_Learning too many frameworks or libraries at once will only bog you down_**.